muellerberndt/legion/README.md

 ![Tests](https://github.com/muellerberndt/r4dar/actions/workflows/tests.yml/badge.svg)

-R4dar is an AI agent-driven bot that does the dirty work for web3 bug hunters.
-Its goal is to optimize the use of the researchers' time by automatically correlating data from various sources.
-It keeps track of assets associated with ongoing bounty programs and contests, monitors on-chain and off-chain events related to those assets, and spawns agents that automate tasks on behalf of the user.
+R4dar is an AI-driven framework that automates web3 bug hunting workflows.
+The idea is to spawn an army of autonomous agents that perform tasks on behalf of the user, such as monitoring the scopes of active bounty programs and contests, assessing the relevance of code changes and upgrades, and prioritizing targets based on EV.
+Bug detection tools can also be integrated easily.
+The goal is to optimize the use of the researchers' time and hopefully increasing the overall earnings.

-The r4dar framework is designed to be [highly extensible](docs/customization.md) in order to allow users to keep their bug hunting alpha private.
+The r4dar framework is designed to be [extensible](docs/customization.md) in order to allow users to keep their bug hunting alpha private.

-## Features

 Built-in features:

 - LLM-powered Telegram chatbot interface
 - Auto-sync data and files from bounty and contest platforms (atm Immunefi only)
-- Detect and react to scope changes in bounty programs
+- React to scope changes in bounty programs
 - Search files and repos associated with bounties
 - Auto-review of PRs and commits from Github repos associated with bounties
 - Monitoring of bounty scopes on Immunefi